-On August 1, 2016, the Company entered into an agreement (the "Killoy Agreement") with Mr. Killoy, who will become the Chief Executive Officer of the Company on May 9, 2017.
-The Killoy Agreement provides for (i) Mr. Killoy to continue to serve as President of the Company through May 8, 2017, and anticipates that Mr. Killoy will serve as Chief Executive Officer of the Company thereafter, (ii) the Company to pay Mr. Killoy a base salary during his remaining time as President of the Company at a rate of not less than \$425,000 per annum, and thereafter, during his time as Chief Executive Officer of the Company, at a rate of not less than \$500,000 per annum, (iii) Mr. Killoy to be eligible to receive, during the period he serves as Chief Executive Officer of the Company, an annual target cash bonus, annual performance equity-based incentive compensation and annual retention equity-based incentive compensation, each equal to 100% of his base salary, (iv) Mr. Killoy to receive 24 months of severance, in a lump sum, if he is terminated by the Company without cause and (v) a prohibition against Mr. Killoy engaging in certain activities that compete or interfere with the Company during his employment with the Company and for 2 years thereafter.
-The compensation paid to Mr. Killoy under the Killoy Agreement is not related to, or predicated upon, his past, present or future service as a Director.
+On August 1, 2016, the Company entered into an agreement with Mr. Killoy, who became the Chief Executive Officer of the Company on May 9, 2017.
+That agreement was amended and restated on November 10, 2020 (the "Amended Killoy Agreement").
+The Amended Killoy Agreement provides: (i) for Mr. Killoy to continue to serve as Chief Executive Officer of the Company until the 2025 Annual Meeting of the Company's stockholders, and to resign from such position on such date, (ii) for Mr. Killoy to receive a base salary of not less than \$700,000 per annum for such services, (iii) that Mr. Killoy will be eligible to receive, during the period he serves as Chief Executive Officer of the Company, annual performance equity-based incentive compensation and annual retention equity-based incentive compensation, each equal to 125% of his base salary, and an annual target cash bonus equal to 100% of his base salary,

+(iv) for Mr. Killoy to receive 24 months of severance, in a lump sum, and continued insurance benefits, if Mr. Killoy is terminated without cause, resigns for good reason (as defined in the Amended Killoy Agreement) or there is a Change in Control (as defined in the Company's 2017 Stock Incentive Plan) and a subsequent reduction of his salary or a diminution of his duties and thereafter he or the Company terminates his employment, (v) for Mr. Killoy to provide certain consulting, advisory and other services to the Company following such resignation until December 31, 2026, (vi) for the Company to compensate Mr. Killoy for such services at the rate of \$500,000 per annum, (vii) for the continued vesting of Mr. Killoy's restricted stock unit awards as if Mr. Killoy remained employed as the Chief Executive Officer of the Company, and (viii) that Mr. Killoy is prohibited from engaging in certain activities that compete or interfere with the Company during the period he is providing services under the Amended Killoy Agreement.
+The compensation paid to Mr. Killoy under the Amended Killoy Agreement is not related to, or predicated upon, his past, present or future service as a Director.